What Are Prenatal Vitamins?

 Eating a healthy diet is always a wise idea -- especially during pregnancy.
-It's a good idea during pregnancy to take a prenatal vitamin to help cover any nutritional gaps in the mother's diet.
+It's also a good idea to take a prenatal vitamin to help cover any nutritional gaps in your diet.

 What to Look for in Prenatal Vitamins